Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Mobile Devices.md

 #### Wireless Cards
 The wireless **[[Motherboards#NIC|NIC]]** allows for wireless communication between the laptop and wireless access points.
 The wireless NIC is located in the bottom of the clamshell.
 Remove the bottom cover, remove the screw holding the wireless NIC in place, disconnect the two antenna wires, and pull straight out of the M.2 socket.
 Replace by reversing the procedure.

+## Smart Phones
+Smartphones differ from laptops in that they run special operating systems that are designed for mobile devices.
+Examples of these operating systems are Google's Android and Apple's iOS.
+Smartphones may have limited OS upgradeability, so they can become out-of-date and require a purchase of a new phone to take advantage of new features of the OS and apps that require a higher OS version.
+Software for smartphones is usually limited to apps that can be downloaded from stores such as Google Play or the Apple App Store.

+Smartphones are very compact and quite powerful.
+They have small touch screens with no physical keyboard.
+The keyboard is displayed on the screen.
+Because they are so small, they are usually limited to only one or two types of physical connection such as USB and headphones.

+Smartphones use cellular connectivity options for voice, text, and data services.
+Other data connections include Bluetooth and Wi-Fi.

+### Features
+An additional feature of smartphones is location services.
+Most phones include [[Global Positioning System|GPS]] functionality.
+A GPS receiver in the phone uses satellites to determine the geographic location of the device.
+This allows the device location to be used by apps for various purposes such as social media updates or receiving offers from nearby businesses.
+Some apps allow a smartphone to act as a navigational GPS that provides guidance for driving, biking, or walking.
+If the GPS is off, most smartphones can still determine the location, in a less precise way, by using info coming from nearby mobile service antennas or nearby Wi-Fi access points.

+Another feature of some smartphones is the ability to "tether", or share, the cellular data connection with other devices.
+The smartphone can be configured to act as a modem that provides other devices to the cellular data network over USB, Bluetooth, or Wi-Fi.
+Not all smartphone carriers permit tethering.

+## Tablets
+Tablets are similar to smartphones in that they use special mobile operating systems like Android or iOS.
+However, most tablets do not have the ability to access cellular networks.
+Some higher-end models do allow access to cellular services.

+Unlike smartphones, tablets normally have larger touch-screen displays.
+The displays are often quite vivid in their graphic rendering.
+Tablets usually offer Wi-Fi and Bluetooth connectivity and most have USB and audio ports.
+In addition, some tablets include GPS receivers that can be activated to provide location services, similar to smartphones.
+Most of the apps that work on phones are also available for tablets.

+## E-reader
+E-readers, such as the Amazon Kindle, are special purpose devices with black and white displays that have been optimized for reading text.
+Although they resemble tablets, they lack many of the features and functions that tablets provide.
+Web access is limited to eBook stores that may be operated by the e-reader manufacturer.
+Many have touch displays that make it easy to turn pages, change settings, and access eBooks online.
+Many E-readers can store 1,000 or more books.
+For connectivity, some offer free cellular data connections for downloading books from a specific store, but most rely on Wi-Fi.
+Bluetooth is also available and supports headphones for audio books.
+E-reader battery life is usually longer than tablets, at up 15-20 hours of reading time or more.

+## Wearables

 ### Physical Privacy and Security Components
 designed to prevent the loss of information through physical means such as shoulder surfing or theft.